Sustainability of mats

 Lindström mat service and environmental goals

 The whole of Lindström’s approach to our climate targets are science-based and approved by the Science-based Targets initiative.
-Additionally, Lindström has set recycling goals to help us reach these climate targets.
+Additionally, Lindström has set recycling goals and a goal to increased recycled materials in textiles.
 Below are some of the critical areas that we focus on when trying to reach those targets and how they are impacted through our mat rental service.

 Designed to last